Abelian Surfaces over totally real fields are Potentially Modular: Introduction

 To put Theorem~\ref{thm:bcgpthmintro} into context, note firstly that if~$\End_{\C}(A) \ne \Z$, then the Galois representations associated to~$A$ become reducible over some finite extension, and hence one may use (or prove) special cases of functoriality to reduce the problem to the modularity of representations of dimensions~$2$ or~$1$.
 Results of this kind appear in the papers~\cite{YoshidaOriginal,Yoshida,MR2318628,MR2887605,MR3466871,BergerBianchi}.
 (Several of these arguments could now be redone more systematically in light of the monumental work of Arthur~\cite{MR2058604,MR3135650}.)

-In the ``typical'' case that~$\End_{\C}(A) = \Z$ there are the recent papers~\cite{BPVY,Berger}, inspired in part by the study of low conductor abelian surfaces by Brumer and Kramer~\cite{MR3165645}.
+In the ``typical'' case that~$\End_{\C}(A) = \Z$, Brumer and Kramer~\cite{MR3165645} formulated the \emph{paramodular conjecture}, which gives a precise prescription for the ``optimal'' level structure for an automorphic form corresponding to a given abelian surface; in particular, this in principle reduces the conjecture for a given~$A$ to an explicit computation of a (finite-dimensional) space of Siegel modular forms.
+They furthermore showed that the smallest prime conductor of an abelian surface is~$277$; in combination with the computations of~ \cite{MR3315514}, this demonstrates that the conjecture is true in prime conductor less than~$277$ (because there are neither any abelian surfaces nor suitable Siegel modular forms).

+These considerations are taken further in the recent papers~\cite{BPVY,Berger}.
 In particular, these papers succeed in establishing for the first time the modularity of (finitely many, up to twist) abelian surfaces~$A$ with~$\End_{\C}(A) = \Z$.
 (The explicit examples in~\cite{BPVY} are conductors~$277$, $353$, and~$587$, and the example in~\cite{Berger} is of conductor~$731$.
 It should be noted that the abelian surfaces considered in Theorem~\ref{thm:bcgpthmintro} do not include any of these examples; as explained below, Theorem~\ref{thm:bcgpthmintro} is proved by proving the existence of infinitely many abelian surfaces to which our modularity lifting theorems apply, rather than by starting with explicit examples of small conductor.)
 These papers ultimately rely on elaborate explicit computations of low weight Siegel modular forms, developed in part by Poor and Yuen~\cite{MR3315514,MR3713095,MR3498287}.